modio/modio-docs/public/en-us/platforms/mobile/google/marketplace.md

 ### Setting In App Products on Google Play Console

-This section assumes you have a game set up on Google play console.
+This section assumes you have a game set up on Google Play console.
 Follow the official documentation (linked above) if that's not the case.

-1. To set up in-app products on Google play console, go into your game's dashboard, then navigate to the **Monetise > In-app products** section on the Google Play Console and click **Create product**.
+1. To set up in-app products on Google Play console, go into your game's dashboard, then navigate to the **Monetise > In-app products** section on the Google Play Console and click **Create product**.

     ![Create new in-app product](img/google_create_iap.png)